Mexican Consulate Visit returns Oct 19

 Mexican Consulate Visit at CVUUS

-For five years CVUUS has been the site for the Boston-based mobile Consulate each fall.
-CVUUS will host the next one on Saturday, October 19, 2024.
+For six years CVUUS has been the site for the Boston-based mobile Consulate each fall.
+CVUUS will host the next one on Saturday, October 25, 2025.
 A spring one is hosted in Montpelier each year.
 That one was Saturday June 22, 2024 at Bethany Church.

-Representatives of the Consulate will process official documents (passports, ID cards, etc) for Mexican migrant workers in Addison County and beyond.
+Representatives of the Consulate will again process official documents (passports, ID cards, etc) for Mexican migrant workers in Addison County and beyond.
 We expect more than 200 people during the day.
 It is also an important social event for those workers, who have few opportunities to get together during the rest of the year.
 We and the members of Viva El Sabor provide food and drink for the attendees.
 Many other groups, such as the Open Door Clinic, Migrant Justice, and local banks are present to provide services and information to the attendees.
 Many volunteers are needed to coordinate parking, food, and other aspects of the event.
 Many of those volunteers will be from CVUUS, but many others will come from the larger community.
-Lise Anderson, Laura Asermily, Alan Moore and Donna Blaszczyk are coordinating coverage of the event before and during the day of the 19th.
-Sign up to donate food and beverages here.
-Sign up to volunteer to help on site here
+Look for sign up links closer to the date.

 Look Back at Support for Migrant Farm Workers